fearofcode/bateman/README.md

 I need to look more into whether the assumptions the program makes about how it places its market orders are actually realistic.

 I'd like to make the program more configurable and more easy to understand.
+A web frontend would be nice.

 The facilities for analyzing and plotting trades with R could be more automated and better.